 It’s official.
 I’m old.
 38 years old.
 Ancient really.
 I was born at a young age, but I’ve got to say that in all of my life I have never been this old before.
 I was reflecting on my age while staying in Vang Vieng, Laos.

 Vang Vieng is set in an incredibly beautiful location.
-The river is of the crystal clean mountain variety, and imposing limestone karsts make for an impressive backdrop.
+The river is of the crystal-clean mountain variety, and imposing limestone karst landscape make for an impressive backdrop.

 The town itself feels more like a resort than a town.
 A backpackers resort.
 I have heard it be described as Khao San Rd in the jungle (the famous backpacker road in Bangkok).
 If you had to build a Club Med type place exclusively for backpackers, you would use Vang Vieng as a model.
 Apart from government administrative buildings it’s hard to find a business here that isn’t given to tourism.

 There are bars, restaurants, guest houses, internet cafes, banana pancake street vendors, travel agents and souvenir shops everywhere.
 There are sports bars playing Australian cricket and English football, serving up Australian steaks and English breakfasts.

 Then there’s the Friends Bars. when I arrived in town one of the first bars I saw had “No Friends” on the front sign.
 I couldn’t work out why you would sell a bar to someone who has no friends.
 I soon worked it out after doing a lap of the main street.
 Every second bar was playing Friends on repeat.
 It’s a surreal sound hearing Rachel, Monica, Phoebe, Joey, Chandler and Ross, and the sound of canned laughter everywhere you go.